Writing effective news releases

 This practical one-day course takes you through every step of the news release process - from analysing the publications you want to target, determining what stories they are interested in, finding a suitable angle for your story and writing it up in a way that will appeal to the media.

-You’ll learn what news is, and isn’t, and why the media reject so many news releases.
-You’ll come up with ideas for stories that the media want to run, and write headlines that grab the media’s attention for the right reasons.
-You’ll understand the importance of answering the ‘who, what, where, when, why and how’ questions.
-You’ll write opening paragraphs that make it clear from the start what the story is about, quotes that journalists can believe in, and use a style and format recognised and approved by the media the world over.
+You'll learn what news is, and isn't, and why the media reject so many news releases.
+You'll come up with ideas for stories that the media want to run.
+You'll write headlines that grab the media's attention for the right reasons.
+You'll understand the importance of answering the 'who, what, where, when, why and how' questions.
+You'll write opening paragraphs that make it clear from the start what the story is about, quotes that journalists can believe in, and use a style and format recognised and approved by the media the world over.

 This course is perfect for anyone new to writing for the media.